hvpham-yorku/project-quick-quacker-coding/README.md

 Quacker is a web-based Tamagotchi game for young adults to do spend time between school, work , and etc. Quacker is the name of the duck.

+## Motivation:

+We decided to create a project that is fun for users to use for than a functionality program.
+Users generally sshould be playing the game as a pastime hobby between breaks during work, school, etc.

 ## Installation

 Download programming languages: